tutkli/material-dynamic-theme/README.md

 ### How it works

-Through the [ThemeService](https://github.com/tutkli/material-dynamic-theme/blob/master/src/app/theme.service.ts), a theme is generating using Tinycolor's algorithm, then CSS variables are set with the theme values.
+Through the [ThemeService](https://github.com/tutkli/material-dynamic-theme/blob/master/src/app/theme.service.ts), a theme is generated based on the selected color using Tinycolor's algorithm, then CSS variables are set with the theme values.

 The Angular Material Theme is set in the [dynamic-theme](https://github.com/tutkli/material-dynamic-theme/blob/master/src/styles/dynamic-theme.scss) file, using the CSS variable names.